ychoi04/mica-gd405/lectures/w5-assignments.md

 Post a short summary *and* your thoughts on the journal: http://www.stripesf.com/On-Speculation

+### Part 2
+For part 2, you may or may not use the same program from the part 1 as the interaction is not required.
+You could instead create a separate program and it may give you more flexibility.
+After all, what we are creating is *a system*, so there can be many different applications.

+- 10 different static compositions showcasing the capability/flexibility of your computational type system.
+Show different parametric combinations - a range of expressions.
+Use phrases or sentences of your choice.
+Keep the background white.
+- Another image that contains all the letters you have designed so far.
+Keep the background white.
+- Try to export high-resolution images.
+- Upload all the images on Google Drive Week 4 folder.
+- Codepen link should be posted on Google Drive.

+*Feel free to use Processing to export high quality images.*

 ## Type design

 1. Design all twenty six characters.